darey-devops/devops-class/GitOps-Class.md

 Make sure you select source and the destination for the application deployment.

+- Source should be demo folder which has deployment.yaml file
+- Destination should be kuberentes.

 ![Deploy Application in ArcoCD](Deploy-application-1.jpg)

 Click on create button.
 Your application will be deployed.